 - Grow and succeed

-Depending on customer needs, we deliver content in a range of channels and content patterns.
-This list shows just a few:
+Depending on customer needs, we deliver content in a range of channels and content patterns, such as:

 - Customer success (help) content